RTL Belgium optimizes production processes with new flexible infrastructure

 This New ERA Project marks the next evolution in the partnership between RTL and EVS and is one of the first real-world deployments of the IPD-VIA production asset management system.

 “We have a long-running relationship with RTL’s teams and we’re extremely proud that they are among the first users of EVS’ latest generation production platform,” said Sébastien Georges, VP Markets at EVS.
 “Thanks to the flexibility of the VIA platform, we’ve managed to provide them with a tailor-made solution that is based on the reality of their production needs and can evolve over time.
-A new era of growth for RTL has well and truly began.”
+A new era of growth for RTL has well and truly begun.”